Blosberg/GANGCO/README.md

 As such, nucleosomes are inhibited from binding in the NFR (100-200), and preferentially admitted to binding in the +1 regioni ( quasi-specifically bound near x~300), while TFs are preferentially bound in two arbitrarily chosen locations.
 Statistical positioning thereafter produces the familiar oscillatory pattern.
 A histogram of the time spent is shown below this region, while time progresses on a logarithmic scale.

 The code-base itself can handle a much broader range of activity (e.g. active remodelling enzymes that grab and move particles around, arbitrary interaction potentials between neighbouring particles of different species, energetic landscape effects, etc.), and another version of this simulation was also developped for adsorption/desorption in 2D.
 These features are turned off by default, but can easily be reactivated.

-If you would like to use this code for research purposes, please contact me.
-If you simply use it as is, I'd be content with a citation to [the corresponding paper]( https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.088301 ), and perhaps an acknowledgement.
-If you would like me to adapt it to some specific use-case, or otherwise manage it for a project you are involved in, contact me, and we can discuss some arrangement for collaboration.
-See below for potential applications.
+This code was written for my doctoral dissertation and was not originally intended to be made public.
+Scientifically speaking, I stand by the soundness of the results produced by this software; cosmetically speaking, it may not be "beautiful" code.
+There are several outstanding applications I can think of for this work (see below), and if you would like to use this code for research purposes, please contact me, and I will try to be as helpful as possible.

-I've tried to add documentation here, but can't promise it will be perfectly "user-friendly" to a newcomer.
+Depending on the relative significance of the code, or other input, I might just ask for a citation to [the corresponding paper]( https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.115.088301 ), an acknowledgement, or a chance to join in an active collaboration.
+Just get in touch, and I'm sure we can find some fair way to allocate appropriate credit for everyone's work.

 # Installation: